-The TPS43333-Q1 includes two current-mode synchronous buck controllers and a voltage-mode boost controller.
-The device is ideal for use as a preregulator stage with low lq requirements and for applications that must survive supply drops due to cranking events.
-The integrated boost controller allows the device to operate down to 2 V at the input without seeing a drop on the buck-regulator output stages.
-At light loads, one can enable the buck controllers to operate automatically in low-power mode, consuming just 30 μ A of quiescent current.
+The TPS43330A-Q1 device includes two currentmode synchronous-buck controllers and a voltagemode boost controller.
+The device is ideally suited as a pre-regulator stage with low I_Q requirements and for applications that must survive supply drops due to cranking events.
+The integrated boost controller allows the device to operate down to 2 V at the input without seeing a drop on the buck regulator output stages.
+At light loads, the buck controllers enable to operate automatically in low-power mode, consuming just 30 μ A of quiescent current.

 The buck controllers have independent soft-start capability and power-good indicators.
 Current foldback in the buck controllers and cycle-by-cycle current limitation in the boost controller provide external MOSFET protection.
-The switching frequency is programmable over 150 kHz to 600 kHz or can synchronize to an external clock in the same range.
+The switching frequency is programable over 150 to 600 kHz or is synchronized to an external clock in the same range.

-Table 1.
 Device Information(1)

-PART NUMBER PACKAGE BODY SIZE (NOM) TPS43333-Q1 HTSSOP (38) 12.50 mm × 6.20 mm
+PART NUMBER PACKAGE BODY SIZE (NOM) TPS43330A-Q1 HTSSOP (38) 12.50 mm × 6.20 mm